 NOTE: Sorry I am a few days late in getting this posted!
-Between jet lag, Ayuthaya ruins with Cody Mckibben, and lack of wifi, I haven’t had the time to post!
+Between jet lag, Ayuthaya ruins with my buddy Cody, and lack of wifi, I haven’t had the time to post!

 I was really excited to see the difference between flying a domestic airline (such as my usual United) and one of the great Asian airlines I have heard so much about.
 The results so far are a bit of a mixed bag.
 My seat is definitely more cramped than I had hoped, and there isn’t a power supply anywhere close that I can use.
 Although the interactive entertainment center has more than enough new movies to keep me occupied, and I even just got done watching Butch Cassidy and the Sundance Kid.